This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Timber Partitions”.

 Explanation: In trussed partitions, additional member provided between the head and sill is known as inter-tie.
 It is used to impart strength and rigidity.
 Exmet and bricktor are forms of reinforcements used in reinforced brick partitions.
 Nogging is a horizontal member of the timber framework.

 9. Inclined members provided in the framework of trussed partitions are known as _________

 Explanation: Inclined members provided in the framework of trussed partitions are known as braces.
 Its framework is quite similar to the framework of stud partitions but braces and steel bolts are additionally used.

 10. Which of the following is not a component of ascu?

 c) Copper sulphate

 d) Potassium dichromate

-Explanation: Ascu is a preservative which is used for the preservation of timber in order to prevent timber from decaying.
+Explanation: Ascu is a preservative that is used for the preservation of timber in order to prevent the timber from decaying.
 It contains arsenic pentoxide, copper sulphate and potassium dichromate.
 Ascu is available in powder form.

 Sanfoundry Global Education & Learning Series – Building Construction.